-Like many families during tough times, we were in need of assistance, but we could not use many of the staples provided through the federal nutrition program called Women, Infants, and Children (WIC) because of its lack of allergy-friendly choices.
-Faced with food pantries that were ill-prepared to serve clients with special diets, and knowing my family was not alone, I became desperate; change simply had to come.
+Like many families during tough times, we were in need of assistance.
+But we could not use many of the staples provided through the federal nutrition program called Women, Infants, and Children (WIC) – because of its lack of allergy-friendly choices.
+Faced with food pantries that were ill-prepared to serve clients with special diets, I became desperate.
+I knew I was far from alone, change simply had to come.

 After considerable research and consultation with hunger experts and medical professionals, plus nine months spent sourcing food and developing programs, FEI opened its first allergy-friendly and gluten-free food bank, ReNewed Health, located at the New Haven Seventh-Day Adventist Church in Overland Park, Kansas.
 The facility stocks roughly 100 products, including gluten-free pastas, breads, flours and mixes, non-dairy milks, peanut butter alternatives, egg replacers and fresh fruits and vegetables.